-When we find ourselves in a spot financial difficulty, where do we go to find the best solution?
+When we find ourselves in a spot of financial difficulty, where do we go to find the best solution?
 This is a question many of us face at some stage in our lives, and whether it’s looking for a credit card or a loan, there are so many options to compare in the market.
-It’s very confusing for a consumer to find the best product for your personal needs.
-This article provides a steer on the key differences between credit cards and loans.
+It’s very confusing for a consumer to find the best product for their personal needs.
+This article provides a steer on the key differences between credit cards and online loans.

 If you are looking for a credit card, make sure you request a ‘key facts’ sheet from each provider, so you compare and contrast their fees, interest rates and features.
 These should include: